micmejia/bible-dump/NKJV/Acts/Acts 13.md

 But when they departed from Perga, they came to Antioch in Pisidia, and went into the synagogue on the Sabbath day and sat down.

 ###### 15
-And after the reading of the Law and the Prophets, the rulers of the synagogue sent to them, saying, "Men _and_ brethren, if you have any word of [^c]exhortation for the people, say on."
+And after the reading of the Law and the Prophets, the rulers of the synagogue sent to them, saying, "Men _and_ brethren, if you have any word of exhortation for the people, say on."

 ###### 16
 Then Paul stood up, and motioning with _his_ hand said, "Men of Israel, and you who fear God, listen:

 ###### 17
-The God of this people [^d]Israel chose our fathers, and exalted the people when they dwelt as strangers in the land of Egypt, and with [^e]an uplifted arm He brought them out of it.
+The God of this people Israel chose our fathers, and exalted the people when they dwelt as strangers in the land of Egypt, and with an uplifted arm He brought them out of it.

 ###### 18
 Now for a time of about forty years He put up with their ways in the wilderness.